-- As of December 31, 2021, an aggregate of 1,038,313 shares remained available for future issuance under the 2014 Employee Stock Purchase Plan, and as of April 4, 2022, up to a maximum of 956,312 shares may be purchased in the current purchase period. - (2) In order to induce qualified individuals to join our Company, on November 28, 2017, our Board adopted the 2017 Inducement Award Plan (the "2017 Inducement Plan"), which provided for the issuance of up to 1,200,000 shares of Company common stock to new employees of the Company.
+- (1) As of December 31, 2023, an aggregate of 722,405 shares remained available for future issuance under the 2014 Employee Stock Purchase Plan - (2) In order to induce qualified individuals to join our Company, on November 28, 2017, our Board adopted the 2017 Inducement Award Plan (the "2017 Inducement Plan"), which provided for the issuance of up to 1,200,000 shares of Company common stock to new employees of the Company.
 Stockholder approval of the 2017 Inducement Plan was not required under Nasdaq Marketplace Rule 5635(c)(4).
 Upon the effectiveness of the 2018 Equity Incentive Plan, no additional awards were granted under the 2017 Inducement Plan.
 All shares currently subject to awards outstanding under the 2017 Inducement Plan, which awards expire or are forfeited, are included in the reserve for the 2018 Equity Incentive Plan to the extent such shares would otherwise return to such plan.
 Awards granted under the 2017 Inducement Plan have a term of 10 years.
 Exercisability, option price and other terms are determined by the plan administrator, but the option price cannot be less than 100% of fair market value of those shares on the date of grant.
-Stock options granted under the 2017 Inducement Plan generally vest over a period of four years, with the exception of performance-based awards which will vest upon achievement of certain performance conditions. - (3) 2,888,126 shares subject to restricted stock units (RSUs) were granted under the 2018 Equity Incentive Plan.
-Since these awards have no exercise price, they are not included in the weighted-average exercise price calculation. - (4) In January 2021, our Board adopted the 2021 Inducement Award Plan, under which we initially reserved 1,500,000 shares of common stock, and which we later approved to increase to an aggregate of 3,250,000 shares of common stock for issuance to be used exclusively for grants of awards to individuals who were not previously employees or directors of the Company.
+Stock options granted under the 2017 Inducement Plan generally vest over a period of four years, with the exception of performance-based awards which will vest upon achievement of certain performance conditions. - (3) 4,910,044 shares subject to restricted stock units ("RSUs") were granted under the 2018 Equity Incentive Plan.
+Since these awards have no exercise price, they are not included in the weighted-average exercise price calculation. - (4) In January 2021, our Board adopted the 2021 Inducement Award Plan (the "2021 Inducement Plan"), under which we initially reserved 1,500,000 shares of common stock, and which we later approved to increase to an aggregate of 3,250,000 shares of common stock for issuance to be used exclusively for grants of awards to individuals who were not previously employees or directors of the Company.
 Stockholder approval of the 2021 Inducement Plan was not required under Nasdaq Marketplace Rule 5635(c)(4).
-The 2021 Inducement Plan provides for the issuance of NSOs, restricted stock awards, RSUs, stock appreciation rights, performance stock awards and other stock awards exclusively to individuals who were not previously employees or directors of the Company, or who had experienced a bona fide period of non-employment, as an inducement material to the individual's entry into employment with us within the meaning of Nasdaq Marketplace Rule 5635(c)(4).
+The 2021 Inducement Plan provides for the issuance of nonstatutory stock options, restricted stock awards, RSUs, stock appreciation rights, performance stock awards and other stock awards exclusively to individuals who were not previously employees or directors of the Company, or who had experienced a bona fide period of non-employment, as an inducement material to the individual's entry into employment with us within the meaning of Nasdaq Marketplace Rule 5635(c)(4).
 The terms of awards under the 2021 Inducement Plan are substantially similar to those of the 2018 Equity Incentive Plan, including the treatment of awards upon change in control transactions.
-As of December 31, 2021, options to purchase 2,088,800 shares were outstanding under the 2021 Inducement Plan.
-All options granted under the 2021 Plan have a maximum term of seven years.
-Awards under the 2021 Inducement Plan may be amended by the Board at any time or from time to time in accordance with the terms of the 2021 Inducement Plan and applicable law. - (5) The Board terminated the 2021 Inducement Plan effective as of April 3, 2022 and, therefore, there are no shares available for grant under the 2021 Inducement Plan as of such date.
+As of December 31, 2023, options to purchase 1,888,305 shares were outstanding under the 2021 Inducement Plan All options granted under the 2021 Inducement Plan have a maximum term of seven years.
+Awards under the 2021 Inducement Plan may be amended by the Board at any time or from time to time in accordance with the terms of the 2021 Inducement Plan and applicable law. - (5) The Board terminated the 2021 Inducement Plan effective as of April 3, 2022, and therefore, there were no shares available for grant under the 2021 Inducement Plan as of December 31, 2023.